TimesysGit/meta-timesys/README.md

 What is Vigiles?
 ================

 Vigiles is a vulnerability management tool that provides build-time Yocto CVE Analysis of target images.
-It does this by collecting metadata about packages to be installed and uploading it to be compared against the Timesys CVE database.
-A high-level overview of the detected vulnerabilities is returned, and with a subscription to the Timesys LinuxLink service, a full detailed analysis is provided.
+It does this by collecting metadata about packages to be installed and uploading it to be compared against the Timesys CVE database.A high-level overview of the detected vulnerabilities is returned and a full detailed analysis can be viewed online.

 Register (free) and download the API key to access the full feature set based on Vigiles Basic, Plus or Prime: